GoosefleetEO/aa-memberaudit/README.md

 ## Changes

 * Evemail viewer removed - good spies don't use evemails and bad spies can be caught without them.
 Also reading other people's DMs is creepy.
+* Players can no longer view the Skill Sets page without view_skillset permission, sorry spies

 ## Bugfixes